 Historians reckon he came over on a fishing vessel and arrived via Maine.
 At this time, the ownership of Massachusetts was very much in dispute.
-The Massachusetts Bay Company had an official charter, but so did Robert Gorges.
-He couldn't accomplish much by way of settling the land, though, and his brother was still pursuing it.
+The Massachusetts Bay Company had an official charter, but so did Robert Gorges, son of Ferdinando Gorges.
+He couldn’t accomplish much by way of settling the land, though, and his brother was still pursuing it.

 If Winthrop and Bradford suspected Gardiner was in New England snooping to see what was happening on behalf of Gorges, they would have been correct.
 Both Gardiner and Thomas Morton, living near Gardiner at his Merrymount enclave, were agents of Gorges.
 Morton was actively feuding with the Pilgrims, who despised his close connections with the Native Americans and his morals, which were judged too loose for the times.